 What is MAC?

-The operating system of the MAC provides access to the users based on their personal data and identities.
-In order to gain access, the user must submit their information.
+The MAC’s operating system provides users access based on their data and identities.
+To gain access, the user must submit their information.
 It is the most secure mode of access control.

-The users are not provided with the privilege of editing and accessing other user’s data.
-It is confidential and secure as the projects and tasks are done with utmost privacy and secret.
+The users are not allowed to edit and access other users’ data.
+It is confidential and secure as the projects and tasks are done with utmost privacy and secrecy.

 The security system identifies the user and his position so that it grants only the required and appropriate access to data.

-MAC depends on manual scaling, and this is a demerit as it biomes laborious for the administrator to handle and manage the data.
+MAC depends on manual scaling, which is a demerit as it is laborious for the administrator to handle and manage the data.

 What is DAC?

 This is an identity-based model of access control.
-The admin or the owner has the privilege of assigning access either to individuals based in their position in the organization or also create groups with users having the same positions and grant them access to different levels of data.
+The admin or the owner has the privilege of assigning access to individuals based on their position in the organization or creating groups with users having the same positions and granting them access to different levels of data.

-However, the privilege given to all the users to access and edit other user’s data is also a disadvantage as it becomes chaotic, and there is no specific management or person who can take complete charge for all the errors.
+However, the privilege given to all the users to access and edit other users’ data is also a disadvantage as it becomes chaotic, and there is no specific management or person who can take complete charge of all the errors.

 Due to these factors, it is not ideal to be employed in organizations that deal with sensitive and personal data.
 It is the best option for startups and IT organizations with a small number of employees as it is best suited for their purposes and levels of security.

-It has extremely good flexibility, scalability, and simplicity.
+It has excellent flexibility, scalability, and simplicity.
 It is not complex to handle, install and manage.
 It is simple and easy to learn.
 It is easy to manage, and the installation cost is also less.

 Main Differences Between Mac and Dac

-- MAC follows and implies rules that are strict, while DAC is quite relaxed comparatively when it comes to restrictions.
+- MAC follows and implies strict rules, while DAC is comparatively relaxed regarding restrictions.

 - MAC allows only the admin to change power and access levels, while DAC provides every user to modify the power and set access levels for their fellow users.